nicole-vu/summer22-projects/Connect4_Python/readme.md

 # Connect 4 game
 # Adapted from ...
-# TODO: Change the color sheme
-# TODO: enable board scalability
-# TODO: More efficient winning_move check
 # - Changed scaling the dots based on screen size instead of scaling the screen based on the dots to avoid the screen being too big
+# - Changed the color scheme of the game
+# - Changed winning streak check to only check around the most recent dropped piece to increase efficiency
+# - Added the ability to change the winning streak length (for example: connect 5 dots to win instead of 4)